 \subsection{Large Language Models}

-Language modeling forms the basis of many natural language processing tasks, and LLMs are originally developed to enhance language modeling performance.
-Compared with conventional language models, such as \textit{neural language models} (NLMs)~\cite{bengio2000neural, mikolov2010recurrent, arisoy2012deep} and small-sized \textit{pre-trained language models} (PLMs)~\cite{devlin2018bert, lewis2019bart, radford2019language}, LLMs are known for their emergent ability~\cite{wei2022emergent} in solving vairous complex tasks~\cite{zhao2023survey} with in-context learning~\cite{dong2022survey} and reshaping the way we use AI.
-Recently, with the development of \textit{multimodal large language models} (MLLMs)~\cite{yin2023survey}, the downstream tasks of LLMs are far beyond the traditional natural language scope~\cite{madani2023large, menon2022visual, lopez2023can} and cannot be easily solved by smaller PLMs.
-Upon the recent process of modeling time series and spatio-temporal data with LLMs, we categorize them into two main types: \textit{embedding-visibal LLMs} and \textit{embedding-invisibal LLMs}, similar in \cite{chen2023exploring, zhao2023survey}.
-The former type of LLMs are usually open-sourced with publicly accessible inner states.
+Language modeling forms the basis of many NLP tasks, and LLMs are originally developed to enhance language modeling performance.
+Compared with conventional language models, such as \textit{neural language models} (NLMs)~\cite{mikolov2010recurrent} and small-sized \textit{pre-trained language models} (PLMs)~\cite{devlin2018bert, lewis2019bart, radford2019language}, LLMs are known for their emergent ability~\cite{wei2022emergent} in solving various complex tasks~\cite{zhao2023survey} through in-context learning~\cite{dong2022survey}, reshaping the way we use AI.
+Recently, with the development of \textit{multimodal large language models} (MLLMs)~\cite{yin2023survey}, the downstream tasks of LLMs have extended far beyond traditional natural language scope~\cite{menon2022visual, lopez2023can} and cannot be easily solved by smaller PLMs.
+Upon the recent progress of modeling time series and spatio-temporal data with LLMs, we categorize them into two main types: \textit{embedding-visible LLMs} and \textit{embedding-invisible LLMs}, similar to \cite{chen2023exploring, zhao2023survey}.
+The former type of LLMs is usually open-sourced with publicly accessible inner states.
 Typical examples include BLOOM~\cite{muennighoff2022crosslingual}, Llama~\cite{touvron2023llama,touvron2023llama2}, Alpaca~\cite{taori2023alpaca}, Vicuna~\cite{chiang2023vicuna}, and Falcon~\cite{almazrouei2023falcon}.
 This branch of LLMs typically allows for the fine-tuning on different target tasks and shows promising few-shot and zero-shot capabilities without additional retraining.
-The latter type of LLMs are usually closed-sourced with no publicly available inner states, such as PaLM~\cite{chowdhery2022palm}, ChatGPT\footnote{https://openai.com/blog/chatgpt/}, and GPT-4~\cite{OpenAI2023GPT4TR}, which are normally inferenced via prompting in API calls.
+The latter type of LLMs is usually closed-sourced with no publicly available inner states, such as PaLM~\cite{chowdhery2022palm}, ChatGPT\footnote{https://openai.com/blog/chatgpt/}, and GPT-4~\cite{OpenAI2023GPT4TR}, which are normally inferenced via prompting in API calls.
 A brief roadmap of LLMs is depicted in \shortautoref{fig:roadmap} (\textbf{left})~\cite{zhao2023survey}.